List of alien races in Marvel Comics: Stonians

 The Stonians are a race of winged humanoids with a gargoyle-like appearance and skin of green, orange, yellow, brown, or grey; most are 6 ft tall, although some grow up to 25 times that.
 Stonians inhabit the planets Stonus I through Stonus V in the Stonus star system in the Milky Way galaxy.
 Gorgolla is a Stonian.
 First seen in Astonishing Tales #21 (December 1973).

 Strontians

 The Strontians are humanoid purple-skinned aliens that are part of the Shi'ar Empire ever since Majestor T'Korr brought them the cure to the Wraith Plague that ravaged their planet.
 Gladiator of the Shi'ar Imperial Guard is a Strontian.
 First seen in X-Men #107.

 Stygians

 The Stygians are a race of semi-humanoids that are part of the Shi'ar Empire.
 Neutron is a Stygian.

 T

 Taa-ans

 The Taa-ans are a race of humanoids from the planet Taa, a planet that existed in the universe prior to the setting of primary Marvel continuity.
-Galan is originally a Taa-an before he becomes the cosmic entity Galactus.
+Galan is originally a human or humanoid before he becomes the cosmic entity Galactus.